top of page

 Alaric and Promotus clawed at each other, leaving a bloody trail through the Rhodope mountains.
 If Alaric lost, his warriors would die in the arena and their women be sold into slavery.
 For Promotus, to fail would be a shame he could not endure.

-Volume I - Available on Amazon Kindle
+Available on Kindle

 bottom of page